Table of Contents

 - Access: You must inform users or site visitors about how data gathered from the site can be accessed.
 Users must be given the opportunity to change or delete any information, if they desire to do so.

-- Basic Details: Privacy policies should include the address and contact information for the company, any descriptions of third parties with whom the company shares information (including banks, delivery services, and site hosting companies), and a clear reference of the state in which the business is physically located.
+- Basic Details: You should include the address and contact information for the company, any descriptions of third parties with whom the company shares information (including banks, delivery services, and site hosting companies), and a clear reference of the state in which the business is physically located.

 - Cookies: You should include a clear mention of whether the site includes any cookies.
 A cookie refers to a small piece of data that is sent from a website and stored on a user’s computer.

-- Consent: Privacy policies must inform visitors that their data will not be sold or transferred in any way without first obtaining the prior consent of the user.
+- Consent: You must inform visitors that their data will not be sold or transferred in any way without first obtaining the prior consent of the user.
 There must be available options for users to opt out of providing information to third parties.

-- Disclosure: Privacy policies must list all the entities that will collect or receive the information that a user provides.
+- Disclosure: You must list all the entities that will collect or receive the information that a user provides.

 - Effective Date: You must clearly identify the effective dates for revisions or updates to the document itself.

-- Links: Privacy policies must inform users that some of the pages on the website will likely take the user away from the company’s website.
+- Links: You must inform users that some of the pages on the website will likely take the user away from the company’s website.

 - Mailing List: Companies must disclose whether any information gathered from a site will be given to any mailing lists.